abik11/tips-tricks/DB.md

 There is a nice way of putting the configuration of a package out of it to be able to externaly change it.
 You have to right click on your project and select **Convert to Package Deployment Model**.
 Then in **Control Flow** right click in the background and choose **Package Configurations** then **Add**.
 In the wizard in the first window called **Select Configuration Type** you will have to speficy the source of configuration.
 A recommended value for **Configuration type** is **SQL Server**, this will allow to create a new database table and store the configuration there.
 SSIS can create a table for you.
 In the second window called **Select Properties to Export** you have to choose which variables and properties to put into configurations.
 A good idea is to choose only to import the **Value** of selected variables or propertes. <br />
 After the whole process is finished you can change the values inside the SQL Server and it will affect the execution of SSIS package.

+### Package version error
+If you see the error: *The version number in the package is not valid.
+The version number cannot be greater than current version number* that means that your package build was configured for the higher version of SQL Server than the version of SQL Server where the package is deployed.
+For example you have SQL Server 2012, but your package is configured for SQL Server 2016.
+To change this configuration: ->Right click on the SSIS project ->Properties ->Configuration Properties ->General ->**TargetServerVersion** ->Choose your version.

 ## SQLite
 SQLite is very lightweight library that allows you to manage database saved in a single file.
 It is quite unique approach, easily embedable, allowing to bring local DB storage for every application.